"It is stern work, it is perilous work, to thrust your hand in the sun and pull out a spark of immortal flame to warm the hearts of men."

 By Sam Yang - Get similar updates here

 The ancient Stoics believed that all matter had within them the same fire.
-Yet whether I ever told you this or not, fire would still be meaningful.
-When we talk of what is within, the language we use is of fire.
-Early man or modern, when we look at the sun, we wonder, if the fire in the sun is the same fire as the one that burns within our hearts.
+Yet even if the Stoics never had existed, fire would still be meaningful.
+When we talk of what is within ourselves, the metaphor we use is often of fire.
+Whether early or modern man, when we look at the sun, we wonder: if the fire in the sun is the same fire as the one that burns within our hearts.

 Collected Stories of William Faulkner, "Barn Burning":